dispact/serverless-jenkins/README.md

 After logging in, you will see that there is an example pipeline.
 Before this can be ran, you will need to approve the groovy script.
 To do so, either append /scriptApproval/ to the URL or go to Manage Jenkins > In-process Script Approval.
 Once on this page, hit Approve above the groovy script.
 > URL example: http://jenkins-server.com/scriptApproval/

+After the groovy script has been approved, you will be able to run the example pipeline.
+When running this pipeline, Jenkins will spin up an ECS Fargate container to run the job and once the job is complete, the container will be terminated.

 <p>&nbsp;</p>
 If you need to tear down the AWS infrastructure, you can run the follow command: